kedro-org/kedro/docs/source/deployment/argo.md

 This page contains legacy documentation that has not been tested against recent Kedro releases.
 ```

-This page explains how to convert your Kedro pipeline to use [Argo Workflows](https://github.com/argoproj/argo-workflows), an open-source container-native workflow engine for orchestrating parallel jobs on [Kubernetes](https://kubernetes.io/).
+<div style="color:gray">This page explains how to convert your Kedro pipeline to use [Argo Workflows](https://github.com/argoproj/argo-workflows), an open-source container-native workflow engine for orchestrating parallel jobs on [Kubernetes](https://kubernetes.io/).

 ## Why would you use Argo Workflows?